huggingface/blog/benchmark-2021-part1.md

 ## Conclusion

-Through this blog post we covered the basic BERT inference results for both PyTorch and TensorFlow one can expect without from a simple PyPi install and without any further tuning.
-The second part described some knobs to better leverage the underlying CPU(s) in order to achieve better scalability on nowadays multi-cores servers.
+Through this blog post we started by covering out-of-box BERT inference performance results one can expect for PyTorch and TensorFlow, from a simple PyPi install and without further tuning.
+In the second part and this blog post, we described available knobs to better utilize the underlying CPU(s) to achieve better scalability on modern multi-cores servers.

-There are some other settings which can be tuned to further decrease the overall model latency.
-These settings will be detailed in a second part
+In a follow-up blog post, we will detail other settings and tuning techniques to further decrease overall model latency.
+Stay tuned!

 ## Acknowledgments